CenterForTheBuiltEnvironment/HHW_brick/docs/user-guide/applications/index.md

 ## Overview

-HHWS Brick Application provides a **pluggable application framework** for running analytics on building systems.
+HHW Brick Application provides a **pluggable application framework** for running analytics on building systems.
 Applications are self-contained modules that:

 - **Qualify** buildings - Check if building has required sensors
 - **Analyze** data - Perform calculations and generate insights